 A reader commented that she loves the dispenser from this product and she simply removes the label off of the bottle after emptying it out.
 I would think that one would have to clean the bottle and pump out really well to get the residual scent out of it but otherwise it looks like a great option!

-What Preservative Should You Use for This DIY Foaming Soap?
+What Preservative Should You Use?

 In the recipe card, you can see Germall Natural Preservative as a recommendation.
 I have not studied applications of such preservatives much but this appears to be an option for this soap.
 As such you would be able to keep this soap on hand for a longer period of time with less risk of bacterial and fungal contamination.